 Examples of the financial instruments, which encompass both assets and liabilities recognized and not recognized in the financial statement, to which this statement applies include, but are not limited to, short-term investments, bonds, common stocks, preferred stocks, mortgage loans, derivativesfn, financial guarantees written, standby letters of credit, notes payable and deposit-type contracts.

+The following types of financial instruments are not within the scope of this statement:

+Insurance contracts, not held as an investment.

+Unconditional purchase obligations.

+Obligations and financial instruments within the scope of SSAP No. 92—Postretirement Benefits Other Than Pensions and SSAP No. 102—Pensions.

+Substantively extinguished liabilities as defined within SSAP No. 103R—Transfers and Servicing of Financial Assets and Extinguishments of Liabilities.

+Leases as defined within SSAP No. 22R—Leases.

 Disclosure of Extent, Nature, and Terms of Financial Instruments with Off-Balance-Sheet Risk

-For financial instruments with off-balance-sheet risk, except as noted in paragraphs 14 and 15 of FASB Statement No. 105, Disclosure of Information about Financial Instruments with Off-Balance-Sheet Risk and Financial Instruments with Concentrations of Credit Risk (FAS 105), a reporting entity shall disclose in the financial statements the following information by class of financial instrument:
+For financial instruments with off-balance-sheet risk, the reporting entity shall disclose in the financial statements the following information by class of financial instrument:

 The face or contract amount (or notional principal amount if there is no face or contract amount); and

-The nature and terms including, at a minimum, a discussion of (i) the credit and market risk of those instruments, (ii) the cash requirements of those instruments, and (iii) the related accounting policy pursuant to the requirements of APB Opinion No. 22, Disclosure of Accounting Policies.
+The nature and terms including, at a minimum, a discussion of (i) the credit and market risk of those instruments, (ii) the cash requirements of those instruments, and (iii) the related accounting policy pursuant to the requirements of SSAP No. 1—Accounting Policies, Risks & Uncertainties, and Other Disclosures.

 Additional disclosures related to derivatives and embedded credit derivatives are addressed in SSAP No. 86—Derivatives.